 A retailer, for example, can motivate store associates to reduce out of stocks by rewarding the outlet with the highest OSA score with a team meal out.
 The more data store associates capture on product availability and implemented fixes, the better their team’s chance of winning and they can track their progress in real-time on the leaderboard.

-Find out how to drive productivity and operational standards in the field with mobile
+Drive productivity and operational standards in the field